 Videography, Photography & Editing

 Aenigma Inc. photographers shoot all their footage in a digital format that produces a finished product that is spectacular.
 We utilize state-of-art software (full suite of Adobe software) to accomplish this tedious task quickly and efficiently.

-Time to Edit Videos: For every one hour of shooting video, it takes 10 to 25 hours to edit that video.
+Time to Edit Videos: For every one hour of shooting video, it can take 5 to 25 hours to edit that video

 A video with long takes will edit quicker than one with many insert edits or cut-aways.
 Likewise, dramatized videos with many different angles and takes will require more editing time.
 A music video production with lots of rapid edits and intricate montage sequences might be more in the range of a 25:1 to 35:1 source to edit ratio.

 What is Video Post Production?

 “Post” happens after the principal photography is finished.
 Broadly, it encompasses:

 - Music composition

 - Sound mixing